 Because of its prevalence, asbestos is one of the most dangerous building materials to come into contact with.
-It wasn't until the 1980s that people around the world began to realize how dangerous it could be.
+It wasn't until the late 1980s that people around the world began to realize how dangerous it could be.
 Many companies used this material because it was cheap and easy to work with.
 Its disadvantages became apparent over time because it can be hazardous when it is disturbed and becomes airborne through abrasion and chipping.
 This occurs in older buildings and buildings that have undergone renovations and repairs.

 Health Consequences of Asbestos Exposure

 Asbestos testing in Toronto is a must-have if you live in a home built before the year 2000.
-But even though it's been banned since 1980, asbestos is still highly prevelant and dangerous and there are serious health risks attached to asbestos exposure.
+But even though it's been banned since late 1980s, asbestos is still highly prevelant and dangerous and there are serious health risks attached to asbestos exposure.
 Inhaling or ingesting even a small amount of asbestos can cause a variety of ailments, including lung cancer and mesothelioma.
 Mesothelioma, a deadly cancer that affects the lining of the lungs and other internal organs, can take 20 to 40 years to develop.
 So if someone lived in a house with asbestos insulation or other products, they might not know about their exposure until they're diagnosed with cancer.